5 Segmentation

 demo_data$age[is.na(demo_data$age)] <- mA

 We know that about 58% of our fans are married.
 How should we approach this one?
 Is the pattern for marriage random?
-Assuming that the individual is married 58% of the time if we randomly pick one, will that be more accurate than simply saying everyone is married?
-We can’t tell here.
-We could pull out Bayes’ theorem and devise various ways to estimate the likelihood that a person is married.
-Since we only deal with 2% of our data, we will use simple imputation of random guesses with a discrete probability.
+If we randomly pick one assuming that the individual is married 58% of the time will that be more accurate than simply saying everyone is married?
+We can’t really tell here.
+We could pull out Bayes’ theorem and coming up with all kinds of ways to estimate the likelihood that a person is married.
+Since we are only dealing with 2% of our data, we are going to go with simple imputation of random guesses with a discrete probability.

 #-----------------------------------------------------------------